-On Thursday, December 17, 2020 the Mass Cultural Council Grants Committee reviewed the draft award assignments and vote to recommend the proposed awards.
+On Thursday, December 17, 2020 the Mass Cultural Council Grants Committee will review the draft award assignments and vote to approve the individual awards.
 On Thursday, January 7, 2021, the full Mass Cultural Council board will meet to finalize recommendations made by the Grants Committee.